vmware-tanzu/community-edition/docs/site/content/docs/latest/scale-cluster.md

     tanzu cluster scale cluster_name --controlplane-machine-count 5 --worker-machine-count 10
     ```

-   If you initially deployed a cluster with `--controlplane-machine-count 1` and then you scale it up to 3 control plane nodes, Tanzu Kubernetes Grid automatically enables stacked HA on the control plane.
+   If you initially deployed a cluster with `--controlplane-machine-count 1` and then you scale it up to 3 control plane nodes, Tanzu automatically enables stacked HA on the control plane.

 - If the cluster is running in a namespace other than the `default` namespace, you must specify the `--namespace` option to scale that cluster.
     ```sh
-    tanzu cluster scale <em>cluster_name --controlplane-machine-count 5 --worker-machine-count 10 --namespace=my-namespace
+    tanzu cluster scale <WORKLOAD-CLUSTER-NAME> --controlplane-machine-count 5 --worker-machine-count 10 --namespace=my-namespace
     ```

 **IMPORTANT**: Do not change context or edit the `.kube-tkg/config` file while Tanzu operations are running.

-## <a id="vertical-kubectl"></a> Scale a Cluster Vertically With kubectl
+## Scale a Workload Cluster Vertically With kubectl

-To vertically scale a workload, follow the [Updating Infrastructure Machine Templates](https://cluster-api.sigs.k8s.io/tasks/updating-machine-templates.html#updating-infrastructure-machine-templates) procedure in _The Cluster API Book_, which changes the cluster's machine template.
+To vertically scale a workload cluster, follow the [Updating Infrastructure Machine Templates](https://cluster-api.sigs.k8s.io/tasks/updating-machine-templates.html#updating-infrastructure-machine-templates) procedure in _The Cluster API Book_, which changes the cluster's machine template.

 The procedure downloads the cluster's existing machine template, with a `kubectl get` command that you can construct as follows: